connornguyxn/competitive-programming/C++/archive/NOTES.md

 > [https://stackoverflow.com/q/4424579](https://stackoverflow.com/a/31165481)

 ## 2.3.
-Why hash maps are OP
+Why hash maps are OP and how to use them

-In a nutshell, what they can provide is at worst O(1) look up, which takes away the work of finding where a complement element would be in a list.
-So in problems like TwoSum, you can solve it in O(N) rather than using binary search to solve it in O(N log n).
+Hash maps (namely `unorderded_map` and `unorderded_set`) are data structures that provide efficient storage and retrieval values using hash functions.
+They are incredibly powerful due to their efficiency (O(1) average lookup/insert).

+Though they can be nuked to match an array with specifically crafted inputs ([https://codeforces.com/blog/entry/62393](https://codeforces.com/blog/entry/62393)), utilizing them for an on-site competition should be fine.

 ## 2.4.
 Why pragmas are also OP and how to use them